smeredith/smeredith.github.io/_drafts/interface.md

 ## VOX

+The VOX design is inspired by [this post](http://kb9rlw.blogspot.com/2016/08/cheap-and-easy-to-build-digital-modes.html).
-The VOX circuit is connected to the left audio channel.
+The left audio channel is used as the input to the VOX circuit.
 While both left and right audio channels are routed the the DB-9, I build my radio cables to send the right audio channel to my radios.
 In order for VOX to work, I configure my software to send audio to both channels.
 This allows me to adjust the left audio trimpots on DRA-30 to its highest level to increase VOX reliability while adjusting the right audio level to the appropriate level for your radio.